art-suite/art-suite-applications/packages/@art-suite/models/README.md

 key-functions are re-evaluated.
 If the return value changes, subscriptions are updated and new data is requested where needed.

-# FluxComponent Subscriptions
+# Model Subscriptions

-Declaring a subscription on a FluxComponent has a few important effects.
+Declaring a subscription in an object extending ModelSubscriptionsMixin has a few important effects.
 For a given subscription with a state-field name 'myStatefield':

 * defines the getter: `@myStatefield`
 * sets multiple fields on @state: